 There are certain requirements you must meet in order to get into dental school.
 Here are the generalities for most school.
 But please realize that some schools may change their requirements slightly.

-Required Science Classes
+Required Science Classes for Dental School

 - 8 hours Biology (+ lab)